June 13-16, 2019

 Audience: Students and Advisors

-- Develop basic programming skills in an experiential format via creating, promoting, implementing and evaluating events during the Institute;
+- Develop and enhance basic through advanced programming skills in an experiential format via creating, promoting, implementing and evaluating events during the Institute;

 - Develop a network of peers to call upon for ideas, resources and problem solving;